Biography

 Icehouse play live concert in Melbourne, simulcast nationwide on TV.
 More touring in New Zealand, USA and Europe.
 Final show of 13-month "Man Of Colours" World Tour in Brisbane, Australia, in front of 50,000 at the World Expo.

 Oct-Dec ‘88 - Andy records solo album in Los Angeles.
-"Legend In A Loungeroom" features Tony Qunta, Jeff Skunk Baxter (Doobie Bros, Steely Dan), Guy Pratt (Icehouse, Pink Floyd), Scott Page (Pink Floyd, Supertramp), Paulinho da Costa (Madonna, Sting), Tim Pierce (Meatloaf, Crowded House), & Denny Fongheiser (Tracy Chapman, Heart).
+"Legend In A Loungeroom" features Tony Qunta, Jeff Skunk Baxter (Doobie Bros, Steely Dan), Guy Pratt (Icehouse, Pink Floyd), Scott Page (Pink Floyd, Supertramp), Steve Milbacher, Paulinho da Costa (Madonna, Sting), Tim Pierce (Meatloaf, Crowded House), & Denny Fongheiser (Tracy Chapman, Heart).

 1991 - Andy concentrates on songwriting with partner, Jane Wareing, while legal problems being resolved.
 Heart release two versions of "You’re The Voice", one live and one studio.